danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 [^ML1]: Adrian Mackenzie, *Machine Learners: Archaeology of a Data Practice* (Cambridge, MA: MIT Press, 2017), 23.

 [^ML2]: Mackenzie, *Machine Learners: Archaeology of a Data Practice*, 17.

+[^program]: In the actual teaching setting, we have a group prepared to present this problem and how they approach this both technical and conceptually to think about the signifiance of sorting in a wider cultural context.
+The other remaining students then will start with the class with this exercise and keep the focus on algorithmic procedures.
+But here is one of the many ways of implementing the sorting problem.
+See https://editor.p5js.org/siusoon/sketches/7g1F594D5